Richard Werner

-Richard Andreas Werner is a German banking and development economist who is a university professor at University of Winchester.
-He was removed from the University of Southampton in 2018.
-In 2001 he published his book Princes of the Yen.
+Richard Andreas Werner is a German banking and development economist who is presently a university professor at University of Winchester.
+In 2001 he published his book Princes of the Yen about chartalism and functional finance policies in Japan.

 Early life

-In 1989, Werner earned a BSc in economics at the London School of Economics (LSE).
+Werner was born in Germany and studied in the United Kingdom.
+In 1989, he earned a BSc in economics at the London School of Economics (LSE).
 During his postgraduate studies at Oxford University he spent over a year in Japan, studying at the University of Tokyo and working at the Nomura Research Institute.
-His DPhil in economics was conferred by Oxford.
+His DPhil in economics was conferred by the University of Oxford.
 In 1991, he became European Commission-sponsored Marie Curie Fellow at the Institute for Economics and Statistics at Oxford.
 His 1991 discussion paper at the institute warned about the imminent 'collapse' of the Japanese banking system and the threat of the "greatest recession since the Great Depression".
 In Tokyo, he also became the first Shimomura Fellow at the Research Institute for Capital Formation at the Development Bank of Japan.
 He was a visiting researcher at the Institute for Monetary and Economic Studies at the Bank of Japan; and he was a visiting scholar at the Institute for Monetary and Fiscal Studies at the Ministry of Finance.

 Career

 Werner was chief economist of Jardine Fleming from 1994 to 1998 and published several articles on the Japanese credit cycle and monetary policy, many of which are in Japanese.
 He joined the faculty of Sophia University in Tokyo (1997-2004) as a tenured assistant professor.
 Werner was senior managing director and senior portfolio manager at Bear Stearns Asset Management.
 He worked at the University of Southampton (2004-2018), mainly as Chair and Professor in International Banking.
-Werner becomes Professor of Banking and Finance at De Montfort University in 2018.
 He is the founding director of the university's Centre for Banking, Finance and Sustainable Development and organiser of the European Conference on Banking and the Economy (ECOBATE), first held on 29 September 2011 in Winchester Guildhall, with Lord Adair Turner, FSA Chairman, as keynote speaker.
 From 2011 to 2019, he was a member of the ECB Shadow Council.

 Werner has developed a theory of money creation called the Quantity Theory of Credit, which is in line with the credit theory of money supported by Joseph Schumpeter.
 He has argued, since 1992, that the banking sector needs to be reflected appropriately in macroeconomic models since it is the main creator and allocator of the money supply, through the process of credit creation by individual banks.

 Werner's book Princes of the Yen, about the modern economic development of Japan, including the bubble of the 1990s and subsequent bust.
 The book covers the monetary policy of the Bank of Japan specifically and central bank informal guidance of bank credit in general.